-The salaries of senior employees within the council are set based upon the salary points of the leadership job family, as set out in the council's Pay, Grading and Benefits Structure.
+family, as set out in the council's Pay, Grading and Benefits Structure.
 These arrangements were originally agreed through approval of the Workforce Pay and Benefits Review report at a special meeting of the council's Executive Committee on 13 October 2006 and may be amended each year to allow for cost of living increases as negotiated by the Scottish Joint Council (SJC), for the general workforce and the Scottish Negotiating Council for teachers (SNCT).
 The council does not pay bonuses or performance related pay.
+All regulating destrict to teachers (error).
+The destrict according to pay be according to the second pay.

-All council officers are eligible to join the Local Government Pension Scheme (LGPS).
+The salaries of senior employees within the council are set based upon the salary points of the leadership job council officers are eligible to join the Local Government Pension Scheme (LGPS).
 The scheme is described in section 5 entitled 'Pension Benefits'.